Percolation based architecture for cluster state creation using photon-mediated entanglement between atomic memories: Results

-It is well known from percolation theory that higher connectivity between nodes can reduce the percolation threshold.
-Does the time to exceed threshold ($t_{c}$) change significantly with the lattice degree $d$?
-As shown in Figure~\ref{fig:lccvstime}(b), which plots $f_{\rm LCC}$ for two additional lattice types, triangular ($d=6$) and hexagonal ($d=3$), $t_{c}$ is nearly the same for the three lattice types.
-Although increasing $d$ does lower the bond percolation threshold, it also decreases the number of entanglement attempts between NVs, which is $n_{\rm att}/d$.
-This is because a single broker qubit per NV requires entanglement attempts to proceed serially.
-Increasing $d$ would in fact substantially lower $t_{c}$ if each site contained $d$ broker qubits that could be entangled simultaneously.
+It is known that higher degree lattices have a lower percolation threshold.
+However, $t_{c}$ is nearly the same for the honeycomb ($d=3$), the square ($d=4$) and the triangular ($d=6$) lattices (fig. 3(b)).
+This is because increasing $d$ lowers the bond percolation threshold, but it also decreases the number of entanglement attempts per bond, $n_{\rm att}/d$; a single broker qubit per NV requires entanglement attempts to proceed serially.
+Increasing $d$ would in fact substantially lower $t_{c}$ if each site contained multiple broker qubits that could be entangled simultaneously.
+We do not explore the possibility of multi-NV nodes due to a lack of studies \cite{dolde2013room}.
+Ion trap systems are presently more mature for this purpose \cite{2014.PRA.Monroe-Kim.ModQC}.

-Let us consider the most general scenario where there is full controllable connectivity in the graph, i.e., we can attempt Bell measurements on any pair of NVs in a time step.
-What is the minimum time, $t^{(LB)}_{c}$ ($\min (t_{c})$), required to obtain a resource for universal quantum computation, optimizing over all lattice geometries, if the bonds are attempted without feed-forward?
+Let's consider the most general case where we can attempt Bell measurements on any pair of NVs at any time step.
+What is the minimum time, $t^{(LB)}_{c}$, required to obtain a resource for universal quantum computation over all lattice geometries?
 The bond probability after time $t$ is $p = 1-(1-p_0)^{t/t_0d}$.
-For percolation, $p \geq p_{c}$ i.e. $t_c \geq dt_0{\ln(1-p_{c})}/{\ln(1-p_0)}$.
-For a degree $d$ lattice, $p_{c} \geq 1/(d-1)$~\cite{1957.MathProcCambPhilSoc.Broadbent-Hammersley.Percolation, 1983.JPAMG.Sahimi-Davis.BPthresh}, with equality for a degree $d$ Bethe lattice.
-This leads to $t_c \geq dt_0{\ln(1-1/(d-1))}/{\ln(1-p_0)}$. $t_c$ is minimized as $d \rightarrow \infty$ in which case we obtain $t^{(LB)}_c = -{t_0}/{\ln(1-p_0)}$ which is the minimum possible time required to generate a resource for universal quantum computing without feed-forward. $t^{(LB)}_{c}$ is plotted as a black dashed line in Fig.~\ref{fig:lccvstime}(b).
-The lattice corresponding to this threshold is the infinite-dimensional, infinite degree Bethe lattice which is clearly impractical and also not a resource for universal quantum computing~\cite{2006.PRL.VanDenNest-Briegel.UnivResMBQC}.
-Yet, we find that the simple 2D lattices with nearest neighbor connectivity we chose in Fig.~\ref{fig:lccvstime} are only a factor $~3$ above this limit and are resources for universal quantum computing.
+For percolation, $p \geq p_{c}$ i.e. $t \geq t_0d\cdot {\ln(1-p_{c})}/{\ln(1-p_0)}$.
+For a degree $d$ lattice, $p_{c} \geq 1/(d-1)$~\cite{1957.MathProcCambPhilSoc.Broadbent-Hammersley.Percolation}, with equality for a degree-$d$ Bethe lattice (infinite tree with fixed degree at each node).
+This leads to $t_c \geq t_0d\cdot {\ln(1-1/(d-1))}/{\ln(1-p_0)}$. $t_c$ is minimized as $d \rightarrow \infty$ in which case we obtain $t^{(LB)}_c = -{t_0}/{\ln(1-p_0)}$. $t^{(LB)}_{c}$ is plotted as a black dashed line in Fig.~\ref{fig:lccvstime}(b).
+The lattice corresponding to the lower bound is the infinite-degree Bethe lattice, and such lattices are not a resource for universal quantum computing~\cite{2006.PRL.VanDenNest-Briegel.UnivResMBQC}.
+Meanwhile, we find that the simple 2D lattices with nearest neighbor connectivity are only a factor $~3$ above this limit and are resources for universal quantum computing.